 “The police took my details at the time of the incident and given the outcome, I called Avant’s Medico-legal Advisory Service (MLAS) the next day to notify Avant of the incident and to seek advice,” he says.

-Avant’s senior medico-legal advisor was able to provide general advice to Dr Gilhooly immediately.
+Avant’s senior medico-legal adviser was able to provide general advice to Dr Gilhooly immediately.
 This included:

 - the incident could be regarded as a death in custody and the matter may be referred to the coroner

 - the police will require a written statement and this request should come from them in writing